We are very grateful for our fantastic Advisory Board – here are brief biographies of some of them (more to come!)

 Heloise Balme, Sustainability Consultant, freelance

 After 16 years working in global, corporate roles within the travel industry, Heloise followed her passion for sustainability and undertook an MSc Sustainable Development in Practice at UWE Bristol.
-As part of this, she interned with Catalyse Change in the organisation’s set up phase, developing the first Catalyst Bootcamp programme.
+As part of this, she interned with Catalyse Change in our set up phase, developing the first Catalyst Bootcamp programme.
 As a proud feminist, she is delighted to continue contributing to the organisation’s growth and development as an Advisory Board member.
-Heloise’s masters specialised in sustainable food, and since graduating she has worked for The Community Farm, running a successful fundraising campaign for them.
+Heloise’s Story

 Kristin Lombard, Birmingham University, student

-I am really focussed on trying to improve the sustainability of people’s lifestyles on a local level by making positive small changes, which will hopefully lead to a bigger more effective shift to greener lifestyles.
+I am really focused on trying to improve the sustainability of people’s lifestyles on a local level by making positive small changes, which will hopefully lead to a bigger more effective shift to greener lifestyles.
 I am going to complete a degree in human geography to research, learn and investigate ways to do this.
-Post completing the original Catalyse Change bootcamp, I was inspired to encourage other young women to empower themselves for sustainable futures and come up with new creative ideas to improve their lifestyles.
+After completing the Catalyst Bootcamp, I was inspired to encourage other young women to empower themselves for sustainable futures and come up with new creative ideas to improve their lifestyles.
 For this reason I am a member of the advisory board.